Biomedical-Simulation-Lab/BSLSolver/readme.md

 =========================================================================
 1) Anywhere you see [YOUR USERNAME HERE] just put your Niagara username with no brackets there.

+2) I am still debugging this code.
+It is not 100% functional

 # GETTING STARTED:
 =========================================================================
 1) You will need an environment for the BSLSolver that you add to the input file.